jfhmunhoz/opengl-fps-game/README.md

 # OpenlGL FPS Game - Final Project for Fundamentals of Computer Graphics

-This is the final project for the Fundamentals of Computer Graphics course (INF/UFRGS), developed by Joao Francisco and Mario.
+This is the final project for the Fundamentals of Computer Graphics course (INF/UFRGS), developed by Joao Francisco and Mario Augusto.

 **Application Description:**

 ## Team Members

-* **Joao Francsico Hirtenkauf Munhoz** - 00275634
+* **Joao Francisco Hirtenkauf Munhoz** - 00275634
 * **Mario Augusto Brum da Silveira** - 00322868